SapitoSucio/froggo-guides/docs/script_commands.md

 \***useatcmd** "**<command\>**";

 This command will execute a script-bound atcommand for the attached RID.
-If the supplied command is not bound to any script, this command will act like '`atcommand`' and attempt to execute a source-defined command.
+If the supplied command is not bound to any script, this command will act like ``atcommand`` and attempt to execute a source-defined command.

 The three .@atcmd_***** variables will NOT be set when invoking script-bound atcommands